 What is it to be poor in spirit?
-John Ritenbaugh describes this attribute in its biblical usage.
-Those who are truly poor in spirit are on the road to true spiritual riches!
+This attribute is foundational to Christian living.
+Those who are truly poor in spirit are on the road to true spiritual riches.

-Joy, the second fruit of the Spirit listed in Galatians 5:22, is more than just happiness.
-There is a joy that God gives that far exceeds mere human cheerfulness.
-John Ritenbaugh shows how the Holy Spirit produces it in us.
+Joy is more than just happiness.
+There is a joy that God gives, through the action of His Spirit in us, that far exceeds mere human cheerfulness.

 John Ritenbaugh suggests that being poor in spirit (a precursor to humility) is a necessary, foundational spiritual state one must have to qualify for God's Kingdom.
-As the polar opposite of pride, poor in spirit describes a condition of being acutely aware of ones dependency and unworthiness.
-Because of this deep inner felt need and want, those who are poor in spirit are primed to receive and apply the Gospel's instruction to their lives.
-Poor in spirit (not a product of human nature) does not equate with physical poverty (there is often much pride in indigence), but instead a spiritual state of felt need in which one renounces his smug self-sufficiency, recognizing his intense dependency upon God for all things.
+As the polar opposite of pride, poor in spirit describes a condition of being acutely awar. . .

 The fourth commandment is the one that most people think is least important, but in reality it may be one of the most important!
 John Ritenbaugh explains the Sabbath commandment and its vital teaching.